JackBrowne556/Netflix-Churn-Project/README.md

 ## Churn Cause Analysis

 The first two analysis questions tackled reasons behind customer churn, determining primary causes of churn so the marketing team can direct efforts towards those customer segments.
-(Maybe add another visualization on difference between churn, e.g. subtracting the least churned category by the most churned category in individual customer segments, and displaying this into a bar graph to answer the question of "how much variance exists between categories?")

 Since no time series was given, the first objective of analysis was to determine which category within each customer segment churned the most.
 This was done through taking the entire dataset and analyzing each customer segment separately, splitting them into their categories, and comparing the number of customers who churned in each category, highlighting key comparisons through a series of heatmaps.
 For example, a customer segment would be their age, and each category would be age groups.
 Refer to customer segmentation in-depth in the analysis notebook [**here**](notebooks/analysis_notebook.md).